-Your time at Brenau will give you a head start on seizing opportunities and reaching your dreams in this 21st century stretching before you!
+Your time at Brenau will give you a head start on seizing opportunities and reaching your dreams in this new world.
 We believe that you will be among the best-prepared and best-credentialed graduates across the globe.
-You will take with you some finely honed professional skills, a thorough exposure to the breadth and diversity of world cultures and appreciation for the significant impact of the arts on our lives.
+You will take with you some finely honed professional skills, a thorough exposure to the breadth and diversity of world cultures and appreciation for the significant impact of the arts on our collective lives.
 You will be able to clearly and proudly communicate your vision to others.

-Brenau is steeped in the traditions of its proud past but embraces the inevitable changes that will make us all better citizens of a global society.
+Brenau is steeped in the traditions of its proud past but open to and embracing changes that will make us all better citizens of a global society.
 Brenau remains comfortably small with its expansion thoughtfully and deliberately focused on learning opportunities in and out of the classroom.
-The world really is your apple.
-While at Brenau, become a global traveler, a global learner.
-We have many short and long term, affordable opportunities for international experiences and study.

 Once you are settled in and experiencing Brenau's culture and opportunities, I'm confident you will be as excited as I am about the future of this university and your roles in that future.
 So, soak up and enjoy the Brenau experience.
 Make these years the most memorable of your life.

 Contact my office at any time we can help make your time at Brenau the best possible.
 I look forward to hearing from you and I look forward to your success!
 You contain the elements of a precious and valuable life.
 Liberate and enrich it.

 Become Pure Gold!